roshanis/10kings/chapter2_alauddin_khilji_final.md

 I call it additional torture.
 Death would be kinder than what awaits them.

-I found a sultan who understood warfare better than any Mongol general I had known in my youth.
+I found a sultan who understood warfare better than any Mongol general I had known.
 He had studied our methods not to copy them, but to perfect them, creating cavalry tactics that exceeded anything achieved by the armies of Karakorum or Samarkand.

 But before I tell you about his military genius, you need to understand how he seized power.
 Because the man who killed his own uncle-in-law to take the throne was the same man who would later kill us for being potentially disloyal.